-Figure 3 - Checking each set of angles for sensitivity to Transits, Progressions and Solar Arc - Jigsaw 2
+Figure 3.
+Checking each set of angles for sensitivity to Transits, Progressions and Solar Arcs (from JigSaw 2).

-Here the Ascendant of 9^0 Gemini and 7^0 Libra are proving to be more sensitive then the other possible combinations.
+Here the Ascendants of 9° Gemini and 7° Libra are proving to be more sensitive than the other possible combinations.

-It is interesting to note that this list contains the Gemini rising chart supported by Jim Lewis in his book "The AstroCartoGraphy Book of Maps" and the Scorpio rising chart cited by Nick Campion in "The Book of World Horoscopes" (page 303) and the Libra rising chart that he cites on page 296
+It is interesting to note that this list contains the Gemini rising chart supported by Jim Lewis in his book The Astro\Carto\Graphy Book of Maps and the Scorpio rising chart cited by Nick Campion on page 303 of The Book of World Horoscopes and the Libra rising chart that he cites on page 296.